OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 Example 4: by altering a few words, an attacker succeeds in posting an offensive message on a public forum, despite a filter with a large language model being in place

-AI models that take a prompt as input (e.g. GenAI) suffer from an additional threat where manipulative instructions are provided.
+AI models that take a prompt as input (e.g. GenAI) suffer from an additional threat where manipulative instructions are provided - not to let the model perform its task correctly but for other goals, such as getting ofensive answers by bypassing certain protections.
 This is typically referred to as [direct prompt injection](/goto/directpromptinjection/).

 See [MITRE ATLAS - Evade ML model](https://atlas.mitre.org/techniques/AML.T0015)